Entrosplainer

 But building our own chain requires us to consider how we will achieve decentralization.
 Decentralization is a complex topic, and some application chains have been accused of being very not-decentralized.
 Let’s unpack that next.

-But is it Decentralized AF?**
+But is it decentralized

 Smart contracts share security and decentralization properties with the underlying network.
 The most basic metric for decentralization is node count.
-At the time of writing (August 2023), there are about 14,700 Ethereum nodes, and 16,000 Bitcoin nodes.
+At the time of writing (August 2023), there are about 14,700 Ethereum nodes and 16,000 Bitcoin nodes.
 However, because each infrastructure provider is only minimally incentivized, the Ethereum and Bitcoin networks rely on pooled node operators.
 In recent events, a particular smart contract has been heavily censored on the Ethereum network, as pooled node operators refuse to include transactions involving the smart contract.

 Application chains tend to have fewer nodes than general smart contract platforms.
-But there is an advantage in finding a middle ground: node operators actually run their own nodes.
+However, there is an advantage in finding a middle ground: node operators actually run their own nodes.
 Decentralization is not a monolithic property; attempting to increase node count arbitrarily can ironically decrease the decentralization of a network by, perversely, incentivizing consolidation.
-By finding a middle ground in node count, a network can avoid the situation where nodes have consolidated into 3 node pools controlling over 50% of a network's resources, for example.
+By finding a middle ground in node count, a network can avoid the situation where nodes have consolidated into three node pools controlling over 50% of a network’s resources, for example.

 The Entropy Network will stay at a size which provides for a variety of independent validators while maintaining signing performance.
 Besides decentralization, there are other reasons we would intentionally choose to keep the node count in this middle ground.

-Because Entropy's nodes hold onto shares of private user information (more on that in the next section), there are strong anti-incentives in allowing nodes to join and leave the network frequently.
-For these reasons, the number of nodes on the Entropy Network needs to be high enough to guarantee decentralized service, but not so high as to misalign the incentives of Entropy validators against users.
+Because Entropy’s nodes hold onto shares of private user information (more on that in the next section), there are strong anti-incentives in allowing nodes to join and leave the network frequently.
+For these reasons, the number of nodes on the Entropy Network needs to be high enough to guarantee decentralized service but not so high as to misalign the incentives of Entropy validators against users.

 We’re going to shift attention now to how Entropy works.

-The easiest way to explain a Threshold Signature Scheme (TSS) is to start with a multisignature.
+The easiest way to explain a Threshold Signature Scheme (TSS) is to start with a multi-signature.

 A $t$-of-$n$ multisignature is a way for $t$ (threshold) participants out of $n$ possible participants to construct a valid signature.